 How to create catchy content

-1. Use of short sentences, words and paragraphs
+- Use of short sentences, words, and paragraphs

-2. Proper placement of keywords and in proper ratio
+- Proper placement of keywords and in the proper ratio

-8. It is better to use objective language to build credibility, rather than using words like “great”, “tremendous” etc
+- It is better to use objective language to build credibility, rather than using words like “great”, “tremendous” etc Use bulleted points

 These are just general guidelines for writing quality Web content.
 It’s not something that most people can master overnight, so give yourself some time, practice a lot, read a LOT, and always put yourself in your Web site visitor’s place to make your site as user-friendly as possible.